erbadaya/mils-eyetracking-2024/experimental_scripts/SingleSentenceOS_Walkthrough.md

 import os, pylink # we will need pylink later in the experiment global ppt_folder

-ppt_folder = os.makedirs(os.path.join(exp.experiment_path, "sub_" + str(var.subject_nr))) # first, we create the directory with the function os.makedirst, which takes the directory of where our experimental script is saved, and adds a new folder named "sub_" and the participant number, saved in "subject_nr"
+ppt_folder = os.makedirs(os.path.join(exp.experiment_path, "sub_" + str(var.subject_nr))) # first, we create the directory with the function os.makedirs, which takes the directory of where our experimental script is saved, and adds a new folder named "sub_" and the participant number, saved in "subject_nr"

 ppt_folder = os.path.join(exp.experiment_path, "sub_" + str(var.subject_nr)) # we then save this path in our object, to later call it to save the images
 ```

-Additionally, we are going creating  global canvas and keyboard, which we will use for presenting stimuli.
+Additionally, we are creating global canvas and keyboard, which we will use for presenting stimuli.

 ```
 global reading_canvas, my_keyboard